hvpham-yorku/project-meetmerge/doc/sprint0/competition.md

 ## Overview

-This document goes over existing products that solve a problem similar to the **Calendly Combiner**.
+This document goes over existing products that solve a problem similar to the **MeetMerge**.
 It highlights key competitors, how our product differentiates itself, and why our approach uniquely suits specific users and scenarios.

 ---